-(Pocket-lint) - The folding phone market is well and truly alive, seeing the launch of the Samsung Galaxy Fold in 2019, followed by the freshly invigorated Moto Razr, which will go head-to-head with Samsung's second folding phone, the Galaxy Z Flip.
+(Pocket-lint) - The folding phone market is well and truly alive, seeing the launch of the Samsung Galaxy Fold 2, followed by the freshly invigorated Moto Razr 5G, which goes head-to-head with Samsung's other folding phone, the Galaxy Z Flip 5G.

-The Moto Razr and the Galaxy Z Flip both hinge around the same design, that's a clamshell, with a horizontal folding display.
-Both have articulated hinges, the big difference being that the Moto Razr carries some retro design elements from the 2004 Razr it apes.
+The Moto Razr 5G and the Galaxy Z Flip 5G both hinge around the same design, that's a clamshell, with a horizontal folding display.
+They both have articulated hinges, the big difference being that the Moto Razr 5G carries some retro design elements from the 2004 Razr it apes.

 That includes the classic Razr chin - slightly redefined from the original Razr - which gives some form to the phone, while the Samsung is a lot more symmetrical, with the two sections effectively the same size.
-The Razr, on the other hand, has a smaller top section.
+The Razr 5G, on the other hand, has a smaller top section.

-There will be some differences in the hinge too.
-We've seen the Razr a couple of times and on close inspection you can see how the supporting central section of the open phone drops down, while the pOLED (plastic OLED) screen doesn't fold, per se, instead expanding into the hinge to allow a slightly softer arc - while letting the frame seamlessly fit together.
+There are some differences in the hinge too.
+Motorola redesigned the hinge for the Moto Razr 5G but you can see how the supporting central section of the open phone drops down, while the pOLED (plastic OLED) screen doesn't fold, per se, instead expanding into the hinge to allow a slightly softer arc - while letting the frame seamlessly fit together.

 Overall, Samsung's phone is a little shorter and lighter, despite having a larger display, but it is more seamless in design.

-The Razr's Flex View display goes up against Samsung's Infinity Flex.
-While Motorola has used a plastic surface, Samsung is using ultra-thin glass (UTG) as a coating for protection.
-That probably means the Z Flip is a little better protected.
+The Razr 5G's Flex View display goes up against Samsung's Infinity Flex.
+While Motorola uses a plastic surface, Samsung uses ultra-thin glass (UTG) as a coating for protection.
+That means the Z Flip is a little better protected.

 Samsung also has the advantage in size.
-Despite the dimensions of these phones being close, not having a chin on the phone (as dictated by the Razr's design) means it can sport a display that's 0.5-inch larger.
+Despite the dimensions of these phones being close, not having a chin on the phone (as dictated by the Razr 5G's design) means it can sport a display that's 0.5-inch larger.

-Samsung is also pushing a greater resolution, having ensured that its display is full HD+.
+Samsung also pushes a greater resolution, having ensured that its display is full HD+.
 If you look at the pixel densities, Motorola is at 373ppi, while Samsung is at 425ppi.
-Basically, Samsung's display is going to be technically better.
-The Z Flip is Samsung’s first-ever 21.9:9 ratio phone, too.
+Basically, Samsung's display is technically better.

 Of course, there's a lot more to the display than just the specs, but Samsung also has a long history of delivering great displays.